 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-What Does an Oil Change Cost?
+How Much Does an Oil Change Cost?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-What does an oil change cost?
+How much does an oil change cost?

 If you take your vehicle to a shop for an oil change, they will charge you for a variety of items, including:

-- Any additional items and taxes: When a mechanic performs an oil change, they also check other items on your vehicle.
+When a mechanic performs an oil change, they also check other items on your vehicle.
 You might need an oil gasket replaced to prevent a leak, or they may offer to change your air filter.
 These all come with additional costs that range widely.
 Be sure to go over the estimate and invoice before agreeing to any additional maintenance.

 The basic difference between synthetic oil and conventional oil is that synthetic oil has man-made additives that improve lubrication and engine protection properties, while conventional oil does not.
 In most cases, synthetic oil will do a better job of protecting your engine from excess wear and tear.
 Still, it’s wise to check your car’s manual to determine the right oil type for your vehicle.

 What about part-synthetic oil?